AOEpeople/techradar/radar/2017-03-01/elk-stack.md

 title:      "ELK Stack"
 ring:       adopt
 quadrant:   platforms-and-aoe-services
+tags:       [devops]
 ---

-The company behind Elasticsearch offers a very nice solution for logging and analysis of distributed data such as logfiles.

-In today's increasingly distributed IT systems, it's very helpful to have a central view of what is going on in your systems - and of course nobody can and wants to look in different logfiles on different servers.
+The [ELK Stack](https://www.elastic.co/de/elastic-stack) is a powerful trio of tools that work together to provide a comprehensive solution for logging, searching, visualizing, and analyzing data in real time:

+- **[Elasticsearch](../platforms-and-aoe-services/elasticsearch.html)**: A search and analytics engine that indexes and stores data.
+- **Logstash**: A data processing pipeline that ingests and transforms various data formats.
+- **Kibana**: A visualization tool that creates interactive dashboards and reports.

+In today's complex IT environments, having a centralized logging solution is essential.
+It allows you to:
+- Gain a unified view of system activities.
-A central logging solution provides the option to detect potential relationships between different events more easily.
+- Detect correlations between different events more easily.
-Also, also it can be used to extract useful KPIs or to visualize information on dashboards.
+- Extract valuable KPIs and visualize them on customizable dashboards.

-The abbreviation "[ELK](https://www.elastic.co/products) Stack" stands for the Tools <u>E</u>lasticsearch, <u>L</u>ogstash and <u>K</u>ibana:
-Together, they provide a solution for collecting data the ability to search, visualize and analyze data in real time.

-Logstash is used to process and forward different data (or logfile) formats.
-Elasticsearch is used as a search index and together with the Kibana plugin you can configure highly individual dashboards.
-Recently, there are also the Beats Tools joining this toolstack to ship data to Elasticsearch.

-We have been using the ELK Stack for several years now in several projects and different infrastructure setups - we use it to visualize traffic, certain KPIs or just to analyze and search in application logs.
-We encourage all teams to use such a solution and take care to write useful logs in your applications.
+At AOE, we have been using the ELK Stack for years in various projects and infrastructure setups.
+It has proven invaluable for visualizing traffic, tracking KPIs, and analyzing application logs.
+We highly recommend that all teams adopt this solution and focus on generating meaningful logs in their applications.